amanverma123-prog/DSA_by-Aman/Binary Trees/README.md

 - Handling null nodes and structural differences during tree comparison
 - Checking both node values and corresponding left/right subtrees
 - Understanding recursive structural equality of binary trees
+- Checking binary tree symmetry using recursive mirror comparison
+- Comparing left and right subtrees in opposite directions
+- Handling null nodes and mismatched values as recursion base cases
+- Understanding mirror relationships between corresponding nodes
+- Using recursion to validate structural and value-based symmetry
 - Using BFS to process binary tree nodes level-by-level
 - Alternating traversal direction for zigzag level order
 - Using index manipulation to reverse the order of alternate levels